Kingly-elpies/KinglyKelpies/README.md

 This happends because if you reload the other instance of the game won't be notified.

-Additionally all old existing boxes wont be delted if they are not updated from the other instance.
+Additionally all old existing boxes won't be deleted if they are not updated from the other instance.

-This results in the existance of multiple variants of the same box.
+This results in the existence of multiple iterations of the same box.

 </details>